 - Contribution and donation costs - The cost required to make goods or services donated to the institution usable for the Program.
-Cash and the value of noncash contributions and donations made by the CE to others are unallowable. - These costs require specific prior written approval. - Criminal and civil proceedings, claims, and appeals - This does not include administrative appeal costs as detailed above.
-See FNS Instruction 796-2, #11 for specifics related to these costs. - These costs require FNSRO approval. - Employee Morale, Health, and Welfare Costs and Credits - These costs may be allowable when not included in labor costs as part of the organization's written compensation policy.
-See FNS Instruction 796-2, # 14 for specifics related to these costs. - These costs require specific prior written approval. - Insurance - The cost of
+Cash and the value of noncash contributions and donations made by the CE to others are unallowable. - o These costs require specific prior written approval. - Criminal and civil proceedings, claims, and appeals - This does not include administrative appeal costs as detailed above.
+See FNS Instruction 796-2, #11 for specifics related to these costs. - o These costs require FNSRO approval. - Employee Morale, Health, and Welfare Costs and Credits - These costs may be allowable when not included in labor costs as part of the organization's written compensation policy.
+See FNS Instruction 796-2, # 14 for specifics related to these costs. - These costs require specific prior written approval.

+Insurance
-(1) insurance required by TDA (currently TDA does not have any insurance requirements),

-(2) with specific prior written approval

-(a) cost of other insurance maintained by the CE in connection with the general activities of the Program;

-(b) cost of insurance or contributions to any self-insurance reserve covering the risk, loss or damage to Federal Government property to the extent that the CE is liable for such loss or damage;

-(c) cost of insuring the lives of Directors and officers provided that (i) the insurance policy actually provides liability coverage related to the CACFP; and (ii) if the insurance policy also provides coverage for non-CACFP liability, the CACFP share of the cost is properly allocated;

-(d) contributions to a reserve for self-insurance to the extent that the reserve meets State insurance requirements and the type of coverage, extent of coverage and the rates and premiums would have been allowed had insurance been purchased from a commercial provider to cover the risks.
+- The cost of - (1) insurance required by TDA (currently TDA does not have any insurance requirements), - (2) with specific prior written approval - (a) cost of other insurance maintained by the CE in connection with the general activities of the Program; - (b) cost of insurance or contributions to any self-insurance reserve covering the risk, loss or damage to Federal Government property to the extent that the CE is liable for such loss or damage; - (c) cost of insuring the lives of Directors and officers provided that (i) the insurance policy actually provides liability coverage related to the CACFP; and (ii) if the insurance policy also provides coverage for non-CACFP liability, the CACFP share of the cost is properly allocated; - (d) contributions to a reserve for self-insurance to the extent that the reserve meets State insurance requirements and the type of coverage, extent of coverage and the rates and premiums would have been allowed had insurance been purchased from a commercial provider to cover the risks.

-- Insurance costs for non-Program activities and the cost of actual losses that could have been covered by permissible insurance through the purchase of insurance or an approved self-insurance plan are unallowable.
+Insurance costs for non-Program activities and the cost of actual losses that could have been covered by permissible insurance through the purchase of insurance or an approved self-insurance plan are unallowable.

-- Lobbying and Advocacy Costs
+• Lobbying and Advocacy Costs

-- The cost of

-(1) responding to a documented request made by a member of Congress or the State legislature, a legislative body or subdivision or a cognizant staff member thereof for a technical or factual presentation of information on a topic directly related to the performance of the Program;

-(2) travel lodging and meal costs for individuals offering testimony at a regularly scheduled congressional hearing pursuant to a written request for such presentation made by the Chairman or Ranking Minority Member of the Committee or Subcommittee conducting such hearing;

-(3) lobbying to influence State legislation that would directly reduce the CE's Program costs or avoid a material impairment of the CE's authority or ability to fulfill Program requirements; and

-(4) legislative liaison activities when the activities are not carried on or in support of, or in preparation for prohibited lobbying activities.
+- o The cost of - (1) responding to a documented request made by a member of Congress or the State legislature, a legislative body or subdivision or a cognizant staff member thereof for a technical or factual presentation of information on a topic directly related to the performance of the Program; - (2) travel lodging and meal costs for individuals offering testimony at a regularly scheduled congressional hearing pursuant to a written request for such presentation made by the Chairman or Ranking Minority Member of the Committee or Subcommittee conducting such hearing; - (3) lobbying to influence State legislation that would directly reduce the CE's Program costs or avoid a material impairment of the CE's authority or ability to fulfill Program requirements; and - (4) legislative liaison activities when the activities are not carried on or in support of, or in preparation for prohibited lobbying activities. - See FNS Instruction 796-2, #25 for the list of unallowable costs as well as disclosure requirements.